Maithili/SpatioTemporalObjectTracking/README.md

 # SpatioTemporalObjectTracking
-Graph translation network for modeling spatio-temporal dynamics of household objects for our paper 'XXXXX'.
+Graph translation network for modeling spatio-temporal dynamics of household objects for our paper 'Proactive Robot Assistance via Spatio-Temporal Object Modeling'.
 The model reads in an input graph representing the environment and time, and translates it to a probabilistic output graph representing the environment at the next time step.

 <img src="GNNarchitecture.png"
      alt="GNN Architecture"